+T.Read_Sensitive_Data Read the sensitive biometric reference data

-T.Read_Sensitive_Data Read the sensitive biometric reference data gemalto [×] Reference D1278599 Release 1.1p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 92 motivation (to get data stored on the travel document's chip) but differs from those in the asset under the attack (sensitive biometric reference data vs. digital MRZ, digitized portrait and other data), the opportunity (i.e. knowing the PACE Password) and therefore the possible attack methods.
-Note, that the sensitive biometric reference data are stored only on the travel document's chip as private sensitive personal data whereas the MRZ data and the portrait are visually readable on the physical part of the travel document as well.
+- Adverse action: An attacker tries to gain the sensitive biometric reference data through the communication interface of the travel document's chip.
+The attack T.Read_Sensitive_Data is similar to the threat T.Skimming (cf. [ST-BAC]) in respect of the attack path (communication interface) and the motivation (to get data stored on the travel document's chip) but differs from those in the asset under the attack (sensitive biometric reference data vs. digital MRZ, digitized portrait and other data), the opportunity (i.e. knowing the PACE Password) and therefore the possible attack methods.
+Note, that the sensitive biometric reference data are stored only on the travel document's chip as private sensitive personal data whereas the MRZ data and the portrait are visually readable on the physical part of the travel document as well. - Threat agent: having high attack potential, knowing the PACE Password, being in possession of a legitimate travel document. - Asset: confidentiality of logical travel document sensitive user data (i.e. biometric reference)